saqavetisian/jobsearch/README.md

         - `api/jobs/route.ts`
           API route for fetching job-related data, such as job listings and search/filter functionality.

-        - `favicon.ico`
-          The favicon for the app.

-        - `globals.css`
-          Global styles for the entire application.
-Tailwind CSS is configured here, and you can add global styles outside of Tailwind if necessary.

         - `layout.tsx`
           Layout component for wrapping page content.
 Can include elements like navigation bars and footers.